bryancandi/asmfetch/README.md

 ***

-This project is still in development and more features may be added with future updates.\
+This project is in development -- more features will be added.\
-Example output (may not include all current features):
+Example (output may differ from the latest version):

 ```text
 Operating System